Skip to content

 Modern GPU cluster design has to balance scheduling, memory behavior, workload class, and environment policy.
 Training, fine-tuning, batch inference, and low-latency serving all want different behavior.
 Kubernetes-based approaches work well when teams need standardized operations, strong service integration, and policy controls.
 Slurm-style patterns can be useful where batch-oriented HPC workflows dominate.
 Multi-tenant environments need explicit isolation and capacity rules, especially as serving engines increasingly push GPU memory hard by default.

-In 2026, strong clusters also expose the right observability.
+This year, strong clusters also expose the right observability.
 GPU utilization alone is not enough.
 You need queue depth, memory pressure, batch efficiency, retry behavior, model residency patterns, and failure traces.
 Otherwise the team ends up optimizing around whatever number is easiest to screenshot.

 Common pitfalls and risks we often see